thomas-mattsson/streamsx.kafka/python/README.md

 Documentation links:
 * http://streamsxkafka.readthedocs.io/en/pypackage

+## Version update

+To change the version information of the Python package, edit following files:

+- ./package/docs/source/conf.py
+- ./package/streamsx/kafka/__init__.py

+When the development status changes, edit the *classifiers* in

+- ./package/setup.py

 ## Test

 The tests are run with a locally installed Streams installation and any Kafka broker.